A trip in the sun and budget fun go hand in hand for us...

 That's why we created an insanely detailed trip budget planner.
 Anticipating expenses is the first step to managing them.

 A brilliant travel rewards credit card.

-Two great options are Capital One's Aspire Travel World Elite MasterCard and the Aspire Travel Platinum MasterCard.
-Both enable cardholders to hatch a crafty plan for cost-free splurges.
-I prepay for all my regular travel expenses on the card - things like tickets, hotels, attractions, and tours.
+I prepay for all my regular travel expenses on my card - things like tickets, hotels, attractions, and tours.
 I then use the accumulated reward miles earned through those transactions to cover the cost of some of my travel splurges.
 Want to take a limo to the airport?
 Or a scenic train ride through Europe?
-Yes please!
-You can redeem your Capital One travel rewards for all these travel treats and more!
-Best of all, the cards have no redemption tiers and no minimum redemption requirements (perfect if you prefer several little splurges over one big reward).
+Yes!

 Small savings (and treats!) can really add up over the course of a trip and every little bit helps me remain on target.
 But using my travel rewards to pay for my splurges isn't the only way my credit card helps me to stay on track.
 Advanced payment of everything from my hotel to my tours means I can carry less cash at my destination.
 I like this both for safety and for tracking my spending - and it keeps my money from mysteriously 'disappearing' once I break a large bill.
 Once again, keeping track of the little expenses helps me afford the big ones.

 Planning - and paying for - so much of a trip ahead of time might not appeal to all travelers.
 Where's the spontaneity?
 What about having some fun?
 Trust me, this method has made my travels more spontaneous than ever before!